martianfield/iceworm/README.md

 The definition consist of

-- indicator if the field is required ... if required, put an asterisk `*` at the beginning
+- `*` : indicator if the field is required ... if required, put an asterisk `*` at the beginning
-- indicator if the field is projected ... if not projected, prefix with `-`
+- `-` : indicator if the field is projected ... if not projected, prefix with `-`
+- `!` : indicator if the field's value should be unique.
+Note that iceworm ignores this when validating.
+The FieldInfo's property `unique` is set to true if this is set.
 - a type name, currently the following types are supported
     - `string`
     - `int`